-Are you a crazy bike builder constantly buying bikes off the classifieds to resell after you have tinkered on them?
+Are you a crazy bike builder constantly buying bikes off the classifieds to resell after you have tinkered with them?
 Or are you just tuning up your sweetie’s bike at the beginning of winter?
 If you are option one then go with something a little more robust because you don’t want it breaking down when you put that 40 lbs fatbike in the clamp.
 If you are option two, just go cheap.
-Most of the low end models are relatively the same so if you can save some money and still have a working stand, that’s what I would do.
+Most of the low-end models are relatively the same so if you can save some money and still have a working stand, that’s what I would do.

 Pedro’s Folding repair stand

-This is an excellent mid level choice.
+This is an excellent mid-level choice.
 Versatile, strong 3 point base and solid construction materials make it easy to use.
 When you are done you can fold it up and store it your garage or wherever you like.

 Available from: Bike24